 Krati Kiyawat, MSIA, 2014

 Are you thinking of applying to grad school?
-Are you interested in social networks, network science, security and privacy, or algorithmic society?
+Are you interested in auditing algorithms, personalization algorithms, security and privacy on the Web, online social networks, network science?
 If so, then you should apply to Northeastern!
-Northeastern has world-class faculty in these areas and the program is expanding rapidly.
+Northeastern has world-class faculty in these areas and the PhD program is expanding rapidly.

 Information for Prospective PhD Students

-Keep in mind that my research focuses on measuring the Web, personalization and algorithmic society, online social networks, and security/privacy.
-If you aren't interested in those areas, I am not the right advisor for you.
+Keep in mind that my research focuses on measuring the Web, auditing algorithms, online social networks, and security and privacy.
+If you aren't interested in those areas, then I am not the right advisor for you.

 Information for Masters Students at Northeastern